dual-grp/FedPCA_Abnormal_Detection/README.md

 # Fed PCA: Federated Learning Principal Component Analysis
-This repository is for the Experiment Section of the paper: "Fed PCA: Federated Learning Principal Component Analysis"
+This repository is for the Experiment Section of the paper: "Federated PCA on Grassmann Manifold for Anomaly Detection in IoT Networks"

 Authors: Tung-Anh Nguyen, Jiayu He, Long Tan Le, Nguyen H.Tran
 # Software requirements: